exercism/docs/contributing/chestertons-fence.md

 It means writing a script for each of the 52 languages on Exercism that can run the tests and check the outcome.
 That's a bit of effort, but doable.

-But it also means writing that script so that it runs on Windows, MacOSX and Linux, all in any possible version/configuration.
+But it also means writing that script so that it runs on Windows, MacOSX and Linux --  in any and all possible versions/configurations.
 That's a lot (if not an unbounded) amount of work.
 "Why does it have to be _every_ configuration?" you may ask?
 Well, because you're actively blocking someone from using Exercism unless they can run this script.
 That also means that it can never fail.